STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 We are committed to fostering a welcoming training environment where BIPOC (Black, Indigenous, and people of color) residents and all residents succeed and thrive.
 We are also committed to providing outstanding medical care to the patients in our Federally Qualified Health Center (FQHC) clinic, public community hospital, and all sites where we provide medical care.
 As family medicine physicians it is our responsibility to use our positions of privilege to augment the voices of the vulnerable and marginalized in our society.
 Our multi-pronged approach includes but is not limited to:

-Continued recruitment of diverse faculty group to mirror the multicultural population of San Jose;
+Continued recruitment of diverse faculty group to similarly mirror the multicultural population of San Jose;

-Justice, Equity, Diversity, and Inclusion (JEDI) resident and faculty committees, focused on supporting and meeting the needs of underrepresented in medicine (URM) trainees;
+Justice, Equity, Diversity, and Inclusion (JEDI) resident and faculty committees, focused on supporting and meeting the needs of underrepresented in medicine (URM) trainees as well as advocating with underserved population;

 Intensive anti-racism training of faculty led by an expert outside consultant;